Pnaman03/Artificial-Intelligence-Assignment/README.md

 ## Assignment 3 : Group n students in 3 groups so that the diversity(i.e absolute differnce of marks) in each group is minimum.

-**Chromosome :** array of group integer : first 3 integer represents group representative of their group and 4th intger is the fitness value of that chromosome.
+**Chromosome :** array of group integer : first 3 integer represents group representative of their group and 4th intger is the fitness value of that chromosome.\
-**Population size :** 50 chrosomes
+**Population size :** 50 chromosomes\
-**selection and crossover :** selecting two parent by tournament selection and crossing using a random cross over point.
+**selection and crossover :** selecting two parent by tournament selection and crossing using a random cross over point.\
-**mutation :** selecting random y individuals from the cross over population and mutating or changing a single rand group representavi to increase diversity and then replacing old popul. by the new generated and mutated population.
+**mutation :** selecting random y individuals from the cross over population and mutating or changing a single rand group representavi to increase diversity and then replacing old popul. by the new generated and mutated population.\

-**Code File Name :**
+**Code File Name :**\
-**Complilation Instruction :**    Just Run the code **Output File :**
+**Complilation Instruction :**    Just Run the code\
+**Output File :**\

 ## Assignment 4 : Game Of Sticks

-Game of sticks in which a Player can picks 1,2,3 sticks in one move using Min-Max with Alpha Beta Pruning.
+Game of sticks in which a Player can picks 1,2,3 sticks in one move using Min-Max with Alpha Beta Pruning.\
-Need to develop
+Need to develop \
 1. 1 Player 2.
 2 player  and 3.
 AI vs AI

-**Code File Name :**
+**Code File Name :**\
-**Complilation Instruction :**    Just Run the code: Run the code with input as given in input file with each playing system.
+**Complilation Instruction :**    Just Run the code: Run the code with input as given in input file with each playing system.\
-**Output File :**
+**Output File :**\